 The key elements of “active listening”

+Active listening in communication, especially at the workplace, is vital for holding fruitful conversations.
+But what do successful listeners have in common?
+How do you lead a conversation accordingly?
 The founder of talk therapy in medical psychology, Carl Ransom Rogers, sees three elements as the basis for “Active Listening”:

 - The interlocutors can better respond to each other